Aberdeen F.C.: Recent years (2013–present)

 Aberdeen were league runners-up once more in 2016–17 and reached both cup finals, but were beaten 3–0 by Celtic in the League Cup and 2–1 by the same opponents in the Scottish Cup, echoing the outcome in 1992–93 when Aberdeen had finished second to Rangers in all competitions.
 They were again second the following season, earning a first league win against Celtic away from home for fourteen years in the final game of the season.
 This qualified them for the 2018–19 UEFA Europa League, where they were defeated after extra time by Premier League side Burnley in the second qualifying round.

-In November 2019, Major League Soccer side Atlanta United FC acquired a less than 10 percent stake in Aberdeen for £2 million (US$2.57 million) as part of a strategic alliance between the two clubs.
+In November 2019, Major League Soccer side Atlanta United acquired a less than 10 percent stake in Aberdeen for £2 million (US$2.57 million) as part of a strategic alliance between the two clubs.
 As part of this deal, vice-chairman Dave Cormack became chairman of the club, replacing Stewart Milne.
 Atlanta United president Darren Eales also took a seat on Aberdeen's board of directors.
-McInnes left the post of manager in March 2021 after almost 8 years in charge, and was replaced by Atlanta United 2 manager and former Aberdeen player Stephen Glass.
-Glass was dismissed in February 2021, and replaced by St Mirren manager Jim Goodwin.
+McInnes left the post of manager in March 2021 after almost eight years in charge.

+Over the subsequent three years, Aberdeen went through four managers.
+Atlanta United 2 manager and former Aberdeen player Stephen Glass replaced McInnes but was dismissed in February 2022; subsequent hire Jim Goodwin was sacked following a surprise defeat to West of Scotland Football League side Darvel in the Scottish Cup and a 6–0 defeat by Hibernian in the same week; and Barry Robson, who become caretaker manager in January 2023 and permanent manager that May, left in January 2024.
+Neil Warnock briefly served as interim manager.
+In April 2024, the club announced that Jimmy Thelin would take the role beginning in June 2024.
+On 24 May 2025, Aberdeen won their first Scottish Cup in 35 years after beating Celtic on penalties.